2020 Emmy Awards: Start time, how to watch or stream this Sunday's ceremony

-The nominations are in and it looks like all eyes will be on HBO's Watchmen at this September's Primetime Emmy Awards, with the superb superhero drama scoring a whopping 26 nominations.
+It looks like all eyes will be on HBO's Watchmen at this Sunday's Primetime Emmy Awards, with the superb superhero drama scoring a whopping 26 nominations.
 The Marvelous Mrs. Maisel has put its best foot forward as usual with 20, and Ozark has an impressive 18.

 To see who wins the battle of the streamers (Netflix bagged an insane 160 nominations), everything you need to know about watching the ceremony, with or without cable, can be found below.